Part B: Who Are the Recent Immigrants?

 Age and gender

-Nearly one-half of recent immigrants are adults 25 to 44 years old
+Large share of very recent immigrants are working-age adults 25 to 44

-The age distribution of the recent immigrant population (those arriving between 1996 and 2001) is markedly different from that of the Canadian-born population, with a larger proportion aged 25 to 44 and proportionally fewer seniors and children under 15 years of age.
-In 1996, nearly one-half of recent immigrants living in Winnipeg were between the ages of 25 and 44, compared to three-tenths of Canadian-born individuals.
-Children under 15 years of age accounted for the same share among very recent immigrants and the Canadian-born, 22%.
+The age distribution of the very recent immigrant population (those landing between 1996 and 2001) is markedly different from that of the Canadian-born population, with a larger proportion of persons aged 25 to 44 and proportionally fewer children under 15 years of age.
+In 2001, over two-fifths of recent immigrants living in Vancouver were between the ages of 25 and 44, compared to less than one-third of the Canadian-born.
+Children less than 15 years of age accounted for one-fifth of the very recent immigrant population compared with one-quarter of the Canadian-born.

 |Under 15 years||15 to 24 years||25 to 44 years||45 to 64 years||65 years and over||Total|

 These differences in age structure are to some degree a result of how we define immigrants and the Canadian-born.
 The immigrant population grows older like the Canadian population but does not renew itself in the same way, as children born in Canada to immigrants are not considered immigrants.
 Thus, there are no persons under 15 years of age among immigrants who landed before 1986, and the older age groups are over-represented among these earlier immigrants.
-By the same token, the share of children among the Canadian-born is large as it includes children born to immigrant parents.
+By the same token, the share of children among the Canadian-born is large, given that it includes children born in Canada to immigrant parents.

 Many of the characteristics and circumstances described in this profile vary with age.
 Differences between immigrants or groups of immigrants and the Canadian-born often are at least in part a reflection of differences in the age structure.

-Figure B-1: Immigrants by period of immigration and Canadian-born, by age, Winnipeg Census Metropolitan Area, 2001 (percentage distribution)
+Figure B-1: Immigrants by period of immigration and Canadian-born—age, Vancouver Census Metropolitan Area, 2001 (percentage distribution)

 More women than men

-The proportion of women in the recent immigrant population in Winnipeg is the same as that of the Canadian-born population.
-More than 60% of recent immigrants from Croatia and Guyana are women, but the number of immigrants from these countries is relatively small.
+The proportion of women in the recent immigrant population in Vancouver is similar to but, at 53%, slightly higher than that of the Canadian-born population.
+More than 60% of recent immigrants from Japan, Slovakia and the Philippines are women.

 |Under 15 years||15 to 24 years||25 to 44 years||45 to 64 years||65 years and over||Total|

-There are 800 more women than men among the 39,700 recent immigrants in Winnipeg.
-The number of women is particularly high among recent immigrants from the Philippines (700 more women than men out of 11,110 recent immigrants) and India (220 more women than men out of 2,600 recent immigrants).
+There are 25,000 more women than men among the 416,700 recent immigrants in Vancouver.
+The number of women is particularly high among recent immigrants from the Philippines (6,700 more women than men out of 32,500 recent immigrants) and China (4,700 more women than men out of 70,900 recent immigrants).

 As women on average live longer than men, they make up a large share of persons aged 65 years and over.
 But the higher proportion of women among recent immigrants is not related to age.
-For instance, among recent immigrants from the Philippines, women outnumber men by more than 400 in the 25-44 age group.
-Some of them have obtained permanent resident status after a period of employment as live-in caregivers.
+For instance, nearly two-thirds of recent immigrants aged 25 to 44 from the Philippines are women.
+Many of them have obtained permanent resident status after a period of employment as live-in caregivers.

-At the opposite end of the spectrum of gender mix are the United Kingdom, Romania and Bosnia and Herzegovina.
-Fifty-five percent or more of recent immigrants from these countries are men.
-Men outnumber women by 180 among recent immigrants from the United Kingdom and by 80 in the case of Romania and Bosnia and Herzegovina.
+At the opposite end of the spectrum of the gender mix are Iran and Pakistan.
+Over 52% of recent immigrants from these countries are men.
+Men outnumber women by 600 among recent immigrants from Iran and by 400 in the case of Pakistan.

 The gender balance, by country of origin, has not changed greatly since 1996.